CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.xinetd_service_v1.rst

 complete filepath or a path and filename.
 Only one of these options may be selected.

-The optional inetd_state element defines the different information associated with a specific Internet service.
+The  inetd_state element defines the different information associated with a specific Internet service.

 Technical Details